HewlettPackard/containerize/README.md

  1. The string `unknown`

 ## Requires
+ 1. A .git directory in CWD or parent path
  1. One or more Dockerfiles in the project at the current working directory.
     1. File names match: `Dockerfile` and `Dockerfile.*`
     1. Dockerfiles SHOULD contain: